 Jardine’s Lookout is more exclusive by comparison – not that Happy Valley isn’t exclusive too.
 Yet Jardine’s Lookout boasts many large homes worth millions upon millions of dollars.

 Needless to say, spectacular views combined with easy access to downtown make these two among the best places to live in Hong Kong as a foreigner.

 Located on the southern part of Hong Kong Island, Stanley and Repulse Bay have some of the territory’s nicest beaches.

 Hong Kong’s locals and expats alike buy real estate in these neighborhoods because of their world-class restaurants, international schools, and of course breathtaking ocean views.

 One drawback of living in Repulse Bay and Stanley is not having easy access to the MTR – nor a convenient way of getting downtown.
 But a metro line is now under construction which should increase these areas’ desirability even further.

 Repulse Bay is known for being more expensive than Stanley.
 Wealthy Chinese businessmen buy summer homes near their yachts in the former, while the latter has a trendy vibe and is geared toward western foreigners.

 Views of Repulse Bay.
 Don’t worry too much about the name – the scenic ocean views are just fine.
 This is one of Hong Kong’s most expensive neighborhoods.

 Across the harbor from Hong Kong Island, Kowloon is somewhat grittier and farther from the banks and neighborhoods where most expats work.
-Yet the peninsula still enjoys great access to Central.
+The peninsula still enjoys great access to Central though.